maple24/vite-admin/notes.md

 1. box-sizeing
    If you set box-sizing: border-box; on an element, padding and border are included in the width and height:
+2. center element
+   the best way to center a container is flexbox, however absolute postion with left-top-50% is doable